george-w-boo/my-first-treeshackable-pkg/README.md

 # my-first-treeshackable-pkg
-practicing to publish a treeshakable package to the NPM registry
+practicing to publish a tree-shakable package to the NPM registry